Marcel Lefebvre: Aftermath

 On 2 July, Pope John Paul II condemned the consecration in his apostolic letter Ecclesia Dei, in which he stated that the consecration constituted a schismatic act and that the bishops and priests involved were automatically excommunicated:

 Lefebvre responded by contradicting Pope John Paul II, saying that he and the other clerics involved had not "separated themselves from Rome" and were not schismatic.
 He invoked canon 1323 of the 1983 Code of Canon Law that they "found themselves in a case of necessity", not having succeeded, as they said, in making "Rome" understand that "this change which has occurred in the Church" since the Second Vatican Council was "not Catholic".
 In a letter addressed to the four priests he was about to consecrate as bishops, Lefebvre wrote: "I do not think one can say that Rome has not lost the Faith."

-On 18 July, twelve priests and some seminarians led by Josef Bisig left the SSPX because of the Ecône consecrations.
-Bisig became the first superior general of the newly formed Priestly Fraternity of St. Peter, a group that reached an agreement with the Holy See.
+On 18 July, twelve priests and some seminarians led by Josef Bisig left the SSPX because of the Écône consecrations.
+Bisig became the first superior general of the newly formed Priestly Fraternity of Saint Peter (FSSP), a group that reached an agreement with the Holy See.